Agile project management can be a polarizing topic in professional circles.

 Not only is the whole organization resistant to change, but the scale of the change is also massive.
 You don’t just need to change how your staff works — you must transform how everyone thinks.

-Thankfully, you don’t have to totally start from scratch.
-Some Agile frameworks — known as scaling frameworks — aim to solve this issue.
+Some Agile frameworks — known as scaling frameworks — aim to avoid the need to start from scratch.

 According to the Scaled Agile Status Quo (2020) study, around a third of Agile companies use a scaling framework.

 And of these, 54% use SAFe — the Scaled Agile Framework — to go beyond the team level.

 It mixes many methodologies and lays out concrete processes for managing multiple smaller Agile teams and projects.

 How monday.com makes the Agile transition smoother

 monday.com goes above and beyond a bare-bones, working software to give you the flexibility, customizability, and integrations you need to build your perfect Agile workflow from the ground up.